c4dt/byzcoin/ASSESSMENT.md

 There is the possibility of amplification attacks in the current version of byzcoin because any node can send any request for an existing protocol.
+However, this touches only the nodes that are signed up for the current chain, not nodes of other chains of arbitrary IP addresses.
 For more details, see _Appendix B - Refuse non-byzcoin nodes_.

 ## CPU / Harddisk